 What is RHD?

 RHD can cause serious symptoms like fatigue, fever, chest pain, difficulty breathing, and swollen joints.
 Complications from RHD can include stroke, heart failure, and complications in pregnancy.
-However, RHD is largely preventable through the recognition and treatment of strep throat by early diagnosis and early intervention for ARF.
+However, RHD is largely preventable through the recognition and treatment of strep throat by early diagnosis and early intervention for RF.

 How do I get RHD?